anurooprtj/machine-learning-model-evaluation-fingerprint/README.md

     - energy
     - correlation
     - ASM
-4. Class label 1 for foreground and class label 0 for background assigned.
+4. Class label 1 for foreground and class label 0 for background were assigned.
-5. fingerprint.csv file created.
+5. Final database file 'fingerprint.csv' having shape (500, 7) was created.
-6. fingerprint_pickle file is used to read created fingerprint.csv file, Create X, y, standardize (Standard scalar) them and diviee into training and testing data.
+6. 'fingerprint_pickle' file was used to read created database file, created X and y, standardized (Standard scalar) them and divided into training and testing data.

 ### Machine learning models used:
 1. Logistic regression